What is a Go-to-Market Strategy? GTM Plan Template + Examples

 3. That list is narrowed down by talking to sales teams from the solution provider and by testing product use cases until a decision is made.

-The buyer’s journey — from the perspective of the business — used to be a funnel.
+The buyer’s journey — from a business perspective — used to be a funnel.
 In the traditional sales funnel, there is a lot of general interest at the top.
 It gradually narrows down as opportunities fall out of the pipeline.

 This journey was divided into three sections: